joshbegley/nyt-latest/README.md

 **How the U.S. Was Eliminated, Shot by Shot**\
-`The ending of penalty shots was rapid-fire, but still agonizing for both Sweden, which moved to the World Cup quarterfinals, and the United States, which was eliminated.`\
+`The shootout was rapid-fire, but still agonizing for both Sweden, which moved to the World Cup quarterfinals, and the United States, which was eliminated.`\
 https://nytimes.com/2023/08/06/sports/soccer/us-sweden-penalty-shots-womens-world-cup.html?searchResultPosition=1

 **At Bessie Awards, Mourning and Celebration**\